xiaohedith/wedding-invitation/README.md

 Prerequisite:

-- Configure the backend, refer to the [getting started guide](https://macrometa.com/docs/apps/c
+- Configure the backend, refer to the [getting started guide](https://macrometa.com/docs/apps/crypto-trading).
+- `nodejs` and `npm` must be installed on your system.

+The below steps will describe on how to set up the frontend.

+## 1. Clone or Fork the Repo

+`g